yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 </div>
 We just had to add another "transformation function"[^0216].

-[^0216]: You should remark `squareEvenSum''` is more efficient that the two other versions.
+[^0216]: Notice that `squareEvenSum''` is more efficient that the two other versions.
 The order of `(.)` is important.

 ~~~
 map (^2) [1,2,3,4] ⇔ [1,4,9,16]
 ~~~

-The `map` function simply apply a function to all element of a list.
+The `map` function simply applies a function to all the elements of a list.

-We didn't had to modify anything _inside_ the function definition.
+We didn't have to modify anything _inside_ the function definition.
-It feels more modular.
+This makes the code more modular.
 But in addition you can think more mathematically about your function.
-You can then use your function as any other one.
+You can also use your function interchangably with others, as needed.
-You can compose, map, fold, filter using your new function.
+That is, you can compose, map, fold, filter using your new function.

-To modify version 1 is left as an exercise to the reader ☺.
+Modifying version 1 is left as an exercise to the reader ☺.

-If you believe we reached the end of generalization, then know you are very wrong.
+If you believe we have reached the end of generalization, then know you are very wrong.
 For example, there is a way to not only use this function on lists but on any recursive type.
 If you want to know how, I suggest you to read this quite fun article: [Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire by Meijer, Fokkinga and Paterson](http://eprints.eemcs.utwente.nl/7281/0
 1/db-utwente-40501F46.pdf).